 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, alternative history is a hardcover edition was published by New American Library (NAL) on July 7, 2015 and has 351 pages.
+This action & adventure, alternative history is a hardcover edition that was published by New American Library (NAL) on July 7, 2015 and has 351 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Paper and Fire, Ash and Quill, Killman Creek

 First in the Great Library alternate history science fiction series revolving around books and who is allowed possession of them.
 The focus is on Jess Brightwell and Scholar Christopher Wolfe.